ShakerSmith/ShakerNodesSuite-0.2/README.md

 Comfyui nodes for saving, combining, building, randomizing prompts.
 Also, lots of utilities for easier workflows - latent generator, live preview mirror, smart filename management, batching, piping.
 Here's the list of nodes - more detailed descriptions and tutorial workflow below:

 ### 🧠 Prompting & Management
+* **Prompt Builder Console**: The engine that compiles selections and merges negative prompts into one final string.
+* **Category Nodes**: Dynamic nodes (e.g., Artist, Subject) generated automatically from your presets.
+* **Metadata Filter**: Toggles which preset labels are exported to the image metadata/filename.
 * **Master Controller 🕹️**: Global remote to switch all Shaker nodes between Manual and Random modes.
 * **Shaker Dashboard**: The central hub for accessing the floating UI Preset and Scene managers.
-* **Category Nodes**: Dynamic nodes (e.g., Artist, Subject) generated automatically from your presets.
-* **Prompt Builder Console**: The engine that compiles selections and merges negative prompts into one final string.
-* **Metadata Filter**: Toggles which preset labels are exported to the image metadata/filename.

 ### 📐 Generation Utilities
-* **Shaker Latent Generator**: Smart resolution manager with SD1.5/SDXL presets and auto-rounding logic.
+* **Shaker Latent Generator**: Smart resolution manager with SD1.5/SDXL/Z-Image presets and auto-rounding logic.
 * **Shaker Video Latent**: A specialized node for initializing video generation workflows.
 This one is "video-aware" and handles the heavy lifting of dimension math for you.
 Takes an input image, resizes, crops, and outputs latent accordingly.
-* **Advanced Image Save**: High-speed saver for WebP and PNG with automatic date-sorting and metadata injection.
+* **Advanced Image Save**: High-speed saver for WebP and PNG with automatic date-sorting and label-based filenaming and metadata injection.

 ### 📥 Shaker I/O (Input/Output)
 * **Video Single Loader**: Precision video importer with frame-accurate metadata and drag-and-drop support.